Anthony15651/JavaScript-Projects/README.md

 <h3>Calculator</h3>
 <p>In this project, I created a basic 4-function calculator.
 I used JavaScript functions to perform operations, keep track of the decimal numbers, and provide output to the user.</p>

+<h3>To-Do List</h3>
+<p>In this project, I created a basic To-Do list to keep track of things to do.
+I used JSON parse and stringify methods to accept input and adjust the array of items accordingly.</p>